Largest Deserts in the World Ranked by Size

 Biggest Desert in Africa

-The largest desert in Africa is the Sahara Desert.
-It is also the biggest hot desert in the world.
-It covers a large part of North Africa and is known for its huge sand dunes and very hot climate.
+The Sahara Desert is the largest desert in Africa and the largest hot desert in the world.
+It spans across multiple North African countries and is known for extreme heat, vast sand dunes and one of the harshest climates on Earth.

 Biggest Desert in Asia